shey/rails-pay-checkout-demo/README.md

 ### Add the `pay_customer` Class Method to the User Model {#pay_customer}

 1. **Generate the Pay Models**:
-   - Run `bin/rails pay:install:migrations` to create the necessary Pay models.
+   - Pay is already installed.
+For a fresh app, run `bin/rails pay:install:migrations` to create the necessary Pay models.

 2. **Update the User Model**:
    - Add `pay_customer` to the User model: